sneshyba/pypchem/README.md

 It seems that student accounts do not require .jupyter/nbgrader_config.py.

+*To make backups of a folder*
+On the VM, get into a terminal window, cd to the course folder (like pchem), and then

+	tar -cvzf source.gz source

+or

+	tar -cvzf release.gz release

+Once that's done, in the files tab of Jupyterhub, download the .gz file.

 *To expand the hard drive space on a virtual machine*

 1. Turn off the VM.